Aventine Secession (20th century): Background

 In 1923, the Acerbo Law replaced proportional representation.
 It meant that the largest party, providing it had at least 25% of the vote, gained 2/3 of the parliamentary seats.
 Following the elections in April 1924, Mussolini obtained 64.9% of the vote, giving him a clear majority under either system.

 After his outspoken accusation of the Fascist Party's underhand methods of political corruption and voter intimidation, the Socialist leader Giacomo Matteotti was abducted and murdered by Amerigo Dumini and various other thugs whose names were linked to the Fascist Party.
-There is considerable dispute among historians as to the level (if any) of Mussolini's knowledge and involvement.
+The Italian public, the king and parliament all believed Mussolini ordered the killing.
+When Dumini was released, he told many people Mussolini ordered the murder.
+Additional evidence linked Mussolini directly to the murder, as the murderers were not careful or circumspect.

 The resulting uproar after the Matteotti murder left Mussolini vulnerable, having been forced to dismiss numerous members of his entourage, including General De Bono, Chief of Police and Head of the MVSN.
 In late July 1924, the Socialists, Christian democrats and some Liberals began a boycott of Parliament, with the aim of forcing the King to dismiss Mussolini.